nf-core/detaxizer/docs/output.md

 - [kraken2](#kraken2) - Classification of the preprocessed reads and extracting the searched taxa from the results
 - [blastn](#blastn) - Validation of the reads classified as the searched taxa and extracting ids of validated reads
 - [filter](#filter) - (Optional) filtering of the raw or preprocessed reads using either the read ids from kraken2 output or blastn output
+- [summary](#summary) - The summary of the classification and the optional validation
 - [MultiQC](#multiqc) - Aggregate report describing results and QC from the whole pipeline
 - [Pipeline information](#pipeline-information) - Report metrics generated during the workflow execution